This year’s CSA started on Monday with a first week loaded with lettuce – baskets and baskets of lettuce!

 Salads with goat cheese and pesto, with a hodgepodge of vegetables or fresh strawberries, and this triple berry one that we had tonight.

 At its heart, this is a simple combination.
-But the shallots and walnuts add a more complex, savory note that reminds me of Thanksgiving, and then the whole thing gets kicked up even more with the cayenne-honey vinaigrette on top.
+But the shallots and walnuts add a more complex, savory note that reminds me of Thanksgiving, and then the whole thing gets kicked up even more with the cayenne-honey vinaigrette on top (tone down the heat with a honey balsamic vinaigrette instead!).

 It’s not hard to like pictures of plates piled high with fresh lettuce and berries.
 And it’s easy to bring them to life by serving this dish in your own home.